 That's a lot of texting, surfing the internet, and collaborating using mobile technology, both in the office and on the go.
 Smart employers have begun to offer a lot more flextime and telecommuting to keep up with these trends and employee preferences.

 The Global Business Atmosphere

-This is because companies started to expand globally, meaning teams are no longer always sitting in the same office, or even the same state or country at times.
-It’s easy to understand how the need to work outside of normal work hours to accommodate team members in other time zones would demand more flexibility in scheduling.
-So too, traveling employees can take their work on the road with them to improve their productivity levels, and companies can safely outsource tasks to contractors in other regions.
-Flexible schedule and telecommuting allow employees to make the most of their time, without sacrificing their careers or personal lives.
+Companies have started to expand globally.
+Teams are no longer always sitting in the same office, or even in the same state or country.
+They have to work outside normal work hours to accommodate team members in other time zones, and this demands more flexibility in scheduling.

+Many employees are part of the "sandwich generation"—they're taking care of ailing baby boomer parents while simultaneously raising their own children.
+Flexible schedule and telecommuting allow employees to make the most of their time without sacrificing their careers or personal lives.

 The good news is that companies are taking steps to provide employee benefits that honor greater flexibility and the option to work from home as necessary.
 The Workplace Trends study indicated that seven out of 10 HR managers have made flexible work benefits a priority, and 87% of organizations have experienced improved employee satisfaction.
 About 71% have seen an increase in productivity.